 - What happened to the people you cited as examples who shook off adversity and stepped up?

 - Make a list of five ways that you can make shaking it off and stepping up to adversity a habit.

 Partner students in your preferred way.
 Have 2-piece picture puzzles and give each student one piece and let them find their partner to mix things up.
-Give each partner group a plastic cup and 10 of some small item (e.g. mini marshmallows, mini erasers).
+Give each partner group a plastic cup and 10 of some small items (e.g. mini marshmallows, mini erasers).
 Have students stand across from one another.
 One student will hold the plastic cup and one student will hold the 10 mini items.
 The student with the mini item will underhand toss the items one at a time to the partner with the cup.
 The goal is for students to catch all 10 of the items in the cup without dropping any.
-If you have a larger space and want more of a challenge, have students take one step backwards after catching a marshmallow/eraser.
+If you have a larger space and want more of a challenge, have students take one step backward after catching a marshmallow/eraser.

 Life Lesson – The Farmer and His Son – Aesop